marysalvana/marysalvana.github.io/_publications/2015-10-01-paper-title-number-4.md

 a class of Lagrangian spatio-temporal cross-covariance functions with multiple advections, study its properties, and demonstrate its use on a bivariate pollutant dataset of particulate matter in Saudi Arabia.'
-date: 2021-10-01
+date: 2022-05-01
-venue: 'Under Revision'
+venue: 'Journal of the American Statistical Association'
 paperurl: 'http://marysalvana.github.io/files/jasa.pdf'
-citation: 'Salvaña, M. L. O., Lenzi, A., & Genton, M. G. (2021). &quot;Spatio-temporal cross-covariance functions under the Lagrangian framework with multiple advections.&quot; Under revision.'
+citation: 'Salvaña, M. L. O., Lenzi, A., & Genton, M. G. (2021). &quot;Spatio-temporal cross-covariance functions under the Lagrangian framework with multiple advections.&quot; Journal of the American Statistical Association (to appear).'
 ---
 This paper is about the number 3.
 The number 4 is left for future work.

 [Download paper here](http://marysalvana.github.io/files/jasa.pdf)

-Recommended citation: Salvaña, M. L. O., Lenzi, A., & Genton, M. G. (2020).
-"Spatio-temporal cross-covariance functions under the Lagrangian framework with multiple advections." <i>Journal of the American Statistical Association (to appear)</i>.